Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Simulation Results

 To examine the role that the mean free path plays in SEP acceleration and transport, we ran five variations of the baseline simulation: one with $\lambda_{\parallel 0} = 1.0\unit{au}$, one with $\chi = 2/3$, one with $\beta = 4.0$, one with $\beta = 1.0$, and one with $\lambda(r) \propto r^{2}$.

 Figure \ref{fig:observer-flux-mfp-reference} shows proton fluxes from the simulation run with $\lambda_{\parallel 0} = 1.0\unit{au}$.
 The most noticeable difference from the baseline simulation run is an overall reduction in flux at energies $\geq 1\unit{MeV}$, including the absence of flux at energies $\geq 50\unit{MeV}$.
 Note the shift to lower energies of fluxes shown in Figure \ref{fig:stream-flux-mfp-reference}.
 However, increasing $\lambda_{\parallel 0}$ does not simply reduce all fluxes at every observer.
 Most observers, especially those at 1.0~au, record earlier increases above background in fluxes at 1-10~MeV when compared to the baseline simulation run.
 The increased reference mean free path also leads to larger peak fluxes of protons with $\leq 1\unit{MeV}$ observed at $-90^\circ$, as well as an earlier peak in protons with those energies at 1.0~au.
 The observers at $+90^\circ$ record fluxes of protons with 5~MeV and 10~MeV that closely resemble the 50-MeV and 100-MeV fluxes in the baseline run, suggesting that the shapes of these profiles are primarily governed by transport processes that take effect after the protons have been accelerated.
-Finally, all observers east of the shock origin record more backstreaming flux, albeit at lower energies, than in the baseline simulation run.
+Finally, all observers east of the shock origin record more increased flux during days 4 and 5, albeit at lower energies, than in the baseline simulation run.
+The earlier arrival time, larger amplitude, and lower energies are all consistent with an increase to $\lambda_{\parallel 0}$, which not only increases the rate of perpendicular diffusion, but also allows protons to escape from acceleration regions earlier, with correspondingly less energy.

 Figure \ref{fig:stream-flux-mfp-reference} illustrates how 10-MeV protons accelerated by the shock front near 2~au on day 4 propagate along field lines to reach the observers at $180^\circ$ on day 4, then the observers at $-90^\circ$ on day 5.
 These effects are all consistent with an increase to $\lambda_{\parallel 0}$, which increases the mean free path across the board, allowing protons to escape from acceleration regions earlier, but with less energy, before propagating outward along magnetic field lines.
 It also allows accelerated protons to propagate farther in a given time frame.

 Figures \ref{fig:observer-flux-mfp-rigidity-hi} and \ref{fig:stream-flux-mfp-rigidity-hi} show proton fluxes from the simulation run with $\lambda \propto \mathcal{R}^{2/3}$.
 The overall effect of doubling the power-law dependence of mean free path on rigidity is to reduce the flux of protons with energies $\le 50\unit{MeV}$ and increase the flux of protons with $\geq 50\unit{MeV}$.
 The flux of 50-MeV protons appears to change very little.
 Two additional effects worth noting are: 1) the post-shock flux of 500-keV and 1-MeV protons recorded by the 1.0-au observers that straddle the eastern edge of the shock cone exhibits a deeper initial drop-out, compared to baseline values, before recovering to roughly baseline values; and 2) the initial increase in flux of 500-keV and 1-MeV protons recorded by the 1.0-au observer at $-90^\circ$ from the shock origin is significantly delayed in addition to being reduced.